Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Equivariance2Inverse (E2I)

 \subsection{Cross-validation term}

 A projection-wise cross-validation approach similar to S2I is used, because it does not have parameters that require calibration, while still being robust to sparsity and correlated noise.
-During every iteration of training of E2I, one projection image $\widetilde{\bm{Y}}_{\bm{J}}$ will be randomly selected from $\widetilde{\bm{Y}}$ as target data, and the remaining projection data $\widetilde{\bm{Y}}_{\bm{J}^{\mathsf{c}}}$ will be used as input:
+In every iteration of training of E2I, one angle $\bm{J}$ will be randomly sampled, and the projection data from this angle $\widetilde{\bm{Y}}_{\bm{J}}$ will be used as target data.
+The projection data of all other angles $\widetilde{\bm{Y}}_{\bm{J}^{\mathsf{c}}}$ will be used as input:

+The expected value over $\bm{J}$ is the average over all possible values of $\bm{J}$.
+Therefore, in expectation, this term is the same as the S2I loss with $n$ splits.
+Like S2I, all data is used as input to the neural network during inference, introducing some bias.